Section 70.2 Criminal Code Act 1995

 (iv) causes an offer of the provision of a benefit, or a promise of the provision of a benefit, to be made to another person; and

-(c) the first-mentioned person does so with the intention of influencing a foreign public official (who may be the other person) in the exercise of the official’s duties as a foreign public official in order to:
+(b) the first‑mentioned person does so with the intention of improperly influencing a foreign public official (who may be the other person) in order to obtain or retain business or a business or personal advantage (whether or not for the first‑mentioned person).

 Penalty for individual